KelvinTegelaar/CIPP/Documentation/Contributions.md

 - Avoid adding a deploy YML to your development repo.
 We'll remove those, but it's just an annoyance.
 If you want to both deploy and develop it's better to create two instances of the repo.

 When contributing, or planning to contribute, please create an issue in the tracker [here](issues).
 If you are fixing a bug, file a complete bug report and assign it to yourself, if you are adding a feature, please add "Feature Request" to the title and assign it to yourself.

+# Pull Requests

+We do not accept PRs or commits against Master.
+Master is always the final version.
+For both CIPP and CIPP-API we have two brances.
+Dev and Master.
+Please make any PR against Dev, when Dev is promoted to final we'll PR that against master.
 ## Creating two instances

 - Make a clone of your forked repo